Tutorial: Build an Apache Spark machine learning application in Azure HDInsight

 Comparing the output against the raw CSV file.
 For example, the first row the CSV file has this data:

 Notice how the actual temperature is less than the target temperature suggesting the building is cold.
-Hence in the training output, the value for label in the first row is 0.0, which means the building is not hot.
+The value for label in the first row is 0.0, which means the building isn't hot.

 Prepare a data set to run the trained model against.
-To do so, you pass on a system ID and system age (denoted as SystemInfo in the training output), and the model predicts whether the building with that system ID and system age will be hotter (denoted by 1.0) or cooler (denoted by 0.0).
+To do so, you pass on a system ID and system age (denoted as SystemInfo in the training output).
+The model predicts whether the building with that system ID and system age will be hotter (denoted by 1.0) or cooler (denoted by 0.0).

 # SystemInfo here is a combination of system ID followed by system age Document = Row("id", "SystemInfo") test = sc.parallelize([(1L, "20 25"), (2L, "4 15"), (3L, "16 9"), (4L, "9 22"), (5L, "17 10"), (6L, "7 22")]) \ .map(lambda x: Document(*x)).toDF()